Fudan-HQLab/AiPPA/README.md

 We used [IgFold](https://www.nature.com/articles/s41467-023-38063-x) to predict the 3D structure of a nanobody.
 Please follow the [instructions](https://github.com/Graylab/IgFold) for installation.

 ## Quick start
-Navigate to the `AiPPA_MCdesign` folder where the de novo nanobody design code is located:
+Navigate to the `AiPPA_MCdesign` folder where the code for de novo nanobody design is located:

 ```
 cd AiPPA_MCdesign